jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 available the inbox will be downloaded from scratch including the 90% which has already been successfully delivered.
-A more efficient system would allow the 90% from the aborted first request to be used straight away and when signal later returns fetch only the lost 10%.
+A more efficient system would allow the 90% from the aborted first request to be used straight away and when the signal later returns fetch only the lost 10%.

 The delivered part of a partially successful message may be used if we turn away from this polarised view of